Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The PWD is the wage that the U.S. DOL has deemed to be appropriate for this particular position in your geographic location.

 The employer can choose between using the wage source from either the prevailing wage determination from the NPWC, a survey carried out by an independent organization or another reputable source.
-As a general rule, getting the prevailing wage determination from the NPWC is the safest bet in case you are ever audited for being in compliance of it.
+As a general rule, getting the prevailing wage determination from the NPWC is the safest bet in case you are ever audited for complying with it.

 PERM advertising and recruitment can be a complex process if not handled correctly.
-PERM attorneys at VisaNation Law Group have a solid understanding of the regulations and can guide you through the entire process from beginning to end.
+VisaNation attorneys have a solid understanding of the regulations and can guide you through the entire process from beginning to end.
 If you have any further questions regarding the PERM advertising requirements or process, feel free to schedule a consultation.